-RAJ PAI is a partner and global leader of the Food, Drug and Medical Device Compliance and Enforcement group.
+RAJ PAI is co-leader of the firm’s Food, Drug and Medical Device group.
 His practice focuses on representing life science companies in connection with government investigations, enforcement proceedings and litigation.
 These investigations and enforcement proceedings involve a range of matters including marketing practices, product safety and reporting, good manufacturing practices, and civil and criminal violations of the Federal Food, Drug and Cosmetic Act (the FDCA), as well as violations of the False Claims Act.
 Raj was named a “Life Sciences Star” by LMG Life Sciences (2019 – 2022).

 Examples of Raj’s representative matters include:

 - Representing a multinational pharmaceutical company in a criminal and civil data integrity and GMP investigation involving an Indian manufacturing site.

 - Advising a global pharmaceutical manufacturer on compliance with a Consent Decree involving GMP and data integrity obligations.

 - Providing on-site guidance to global and domestic pharmaceutical and medical device companies in preparation for FDA inspections.